EverestHC-mySofie/bumblebee/README.md

 ### Listening to stream updates

-To listen to updates, one has to use the `listen` method providing the stream ID.
+To start listening to updates, use the `listen` method and provide the stream ID.
 As the endpoint is protected by some authentication scheme, the closure passed as an argument to the `listen` method can be used to add appropriate parameters or headers to the HTTP request.